Anneka Rice

-Anne Lucinda Hartley Rice (born 4 October 1958), known professionally as Anneka Rice, is a Welsh-born television and radio presenter, broadcaster, journalist and painter.
+Anne Lucinda Hartley Rice (born 4 October 1958), known professionally as Anneka Rice, is a British television and radio presenter, journalist and painter.

+She began her broadcasting career with the BBC World Service and later moved to children's TV.
+Rice is best known for her role as the "skyrunner" on Channel 4's Treasure Hunt and her self-devised show Challenge Anneka.
+She took a sabbatical in 1995 to focus on raising her family and studied at Chelsea College of Art.
+Rice later returned to television and radio, hosting various shows, including Secrets of the National Trust for Channel 5 and BBC Radio 2's weekend breakfast show.
+In 2023, she relaunched Challenge Anneka on Channel 5.

 Early life and education

-Rice was born in Cowbridge, Glamorgan, Wales, and grew up in Surrey.
+Rice was born in Cowbridge, Glamorgan, Wales and grew up in Surrey, England.
 She was educated at three independent schools: Dunrobin School and St Michael's – both at Limpsfield, Surrey – and Croydon High School.
 Rice adopted the name "Anneka" when she joined the British actors' union Equity, as an Annie Rice had already been registered.